All Episodes

 But that's another subject.

-U.S. Democrat presidential candidate Barack Obama sidestepped a pointed query about abortion on Saturday by mega pastor Rick Warren during a televised forum.
+U.S. Democrat presidential candidate Barack Obama sidestepped a pointed query about abortion on Saturday by mega pastor Rick Warren during that televised forum.

-Asked at what point a baby gets human rights, Obama said, Well, whether you're looking at it from a theological perspective or a scientific perspective, answering that question with uh specificity, that's above my pay grade.
+Asked at what point a baby gets human rights, Obama said, well, whether you're looking at it from a theological perspective or a scientific perspective, answering that question with specificity, that's above my pay grade.

 But now Obama's saying we are God's partners in matters of life.